Ginkgo Bioworks Holdings Inc. (DNA) Shares Up Despite Recent Market Volatility

 After a stumble in the market that brought DNA to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -74.13% of loss for the given period.

-During the last 5 trading sessions, DNA fell by -0.78%, which changed the moving average for the period of 200-days by -64.62% in comparison to the 20-day moving average, which settled at $1.3265.
+During the last 5 trading sessions, DNA rose by +4.10%, which changed the moving average for the period of 200-days by -54.96% in comparison to the 20-day moving average, which settled at $1.2950.
 In addition, Ginkgo Bioworks Holdings Inc. saw -24.85% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading